Walking on a leash should be an enjoyable experience for both you and your dog.

 If You’re Really Struggling to Capture Their Attention

-Suppose you are struggling to capture your dog’s attention when out on a walk, we could not recommend a remote training collar more.
+Suppose you are struggling to capture your dog’s attention when out on a walk, we definitely recommend a remote training collar.
 We hear so many stories from customers of how layering a remote training collar with their other training techniques made their dog safe to be around and calmer.

-By using a remote training collar when leash training, you can issue a correction when they aren’t responding to you at all.
-Now that you’ve captured their attention, you can issue a command.
+By using a remote training collar when leash training, you can issue a gentle distraction when they aren’t responding to you at all.
+Now that you’ve captured their attention, you can issue a command, 'heel'.
 A remote training collar is about keeping a situation 100% safe, and giving both you and your dog a safety net should a situation turn sour.

 If you’re interested in investing in a remote training collar to support your leash training, browse our range here.